Perissodactyla

-Perissodactyla (/pəˌrɪsoʊˈdæktᵻlə/, from Ancient Greek περισσός, perissós 'odd' and δάκτυλος, dáktylos 'finger, toe'), or odd-toed ungulates, is an order of ungulates.
+Perissodactyla (/pəˌrɪsoʊˈdæktᵻlə/, from Ancient Greek περισσός, 'odd' and δάκτυλος, 'finger, toe'), or odd-toed ungulates, is an order of ungulates.
 The order includes about 17 living species divided into three families: Equidae (horses, asses, and zebras), Rhinocerotidae (rhinoceroses), and Tapiridae (tapirs).
 They typically have reduced the weight-bearing toes to three or one of the five original toes, though tapirs retain four toes on their front feet.
 The nonweight-bearing toes are either present, absent, vestigial, or positioned posteriorly.
 By contrast, artiodactyls (even-toed ungulates) bear most of their weight equally on four or two (an even number) of the five toes: their third and fourth toes.
 Another difference between the two is that perissodactyls digest plant cellulose in their intestines, rather than in one or more stomach chambers as artiodactyls, with the exception of Suina, do.

 The order was considerably more diverse in the past, with notable extinct groups including the brontotheres, palaeotheres, chalicotheres, and the paraceratheres, with the paraceratheres including the largest known land mammals to have ever existed.

 Despite their very different appearances, they were recognized as related families in the 19th century by the zoologist Richard Owen, who also coined the order's name.

 Anatomy

-The largest odd-toed ungulates are rhinoceroses, and the extinct Paraceratherium, a hornless rhino from the Oligocene, is considered one of the largest land mammals of all time.
+The largest odd-toed ungulates are rhinoceroses, and the extinct Paraceratherium, a hornless rhinocerotoid from the Oligocene, is considered one of the largest land mammals of all time.
+With P. transouralicum being estimated to be 15-20 tonnes at maximum size with estimates as low as 11 tonnes on average.
+Though an unknown species of the related Dzungariotherium may be slightly larger, being estimated at 20.6 tonnes in weight.
 At the other extreme, an early member of the order, the prehistoric horse Eohippus, had a withers height of only 30 to 60 cm.
 Apart from dwarf varieties of the domestic horse and donkey, living perissodactyls reach a body length of 180–420 cm and a weight of 150 to 4,500 kg.
 While rhinos have only sparse hair and exhibit a thick epidermis, tapirs and horses have dense, short coats.
 Most species are grey or brown, although zebras and young tapirs are striped.